Zero Energy Home

 As the world, nation and California become more energy conscious, so have homeowners.
 The state of California leads environmental stewardship in the country, with some of the highest standards for emissions and energy efficiency in an effort to maximize energy savings and reduce each individual’s carbon footprint on the planet — the amount of carbon dioxide or carbon compounds emitted due to the consumption of fossil fuels.
 To ensure results, the state has created the California Long Term Energy Efficiency Strategic Plan and creates statewide goals for clean energy and environmental stewardship.
 In this way, California residents begin to contribute to a future with better air quality and resource conservation, which ultimately extends beyond the state and affects our nation – and our world – as a whole.

-EnVision represents De Young Properties’ commitment to the future of clean energy and puts us at the forefront of what tomorrow’s communities will look like.
-With this community, “energy” “vision” is our goal.
-This will be a forward-thinking community, where a passion for advanced building science and a commitment to eco-friendly innovation collide.
-This community is a call to action: EnVision what we can do for our energy future and the impact it will have on every generation to come.
+De Young Properties’ commitment to the future of clean energy puts us at the forefront of what tomorrow’s communities will look like.
+This is where a passion for advanced building science and a commitment to eco-friendly innovation collide.
+As a call to action, our Zero Energy initiative signifies what we can do for our energy future and the impact it will have on every generation to come.

 1. What is a Zero Energy community?

-A Zero Energy community is a collection of homes, each designed with the potential to produce as much clean energy as they consume in a year.
-De Young EnVision is not only Central California’s first Zero Energy community, it is also the largest to be built in the entire state.
-EnVision will consist of 36 homes and will be located in the greater 3,300-acre Loma Vista master-planned community designed by the City of Clovis.
+A Zero Energy community is a collection of grid-connected homes, each designed with the potential to produce as much clean energy as they consume in a year.
+In 2017, De Young EnVision was not only Central California’s first Zero Energy home community, but also at the time, the largest to be built in the entire state of California.
+Today, De Young Properties continues to unveil additional Zero Energy home communities in pursuit of a greener future.

 The Zero Energy home: Science makes it possible.
 De Young makes it real.